 Click the P for Pinterest button at the bottom of this post to save this recipe.
 If you make it, come back and tell me!
 Use the star rating or leave a comment to let me know how it worked for you.

 - 1 Tbsp extra virgin olive oil divided

 - 1 can black beans rinsed and drained well

 - 2 large green onion white and green parts, thinly sliced

 - fresh cracked pepper

-- 1 to 1-1/2 cup shredded cheese I used a mixed cheddar, but colby-jack or a Mexican blend works too, divided
+- 1 to 1-1/2 cup shredded cheese such as cheddar, colby-jack or Mexican blend divided

 - 4 oz plain Greek yogurt